 Gallus BioPharmaceuticals, based in St. Louis, Mo., is a full service biopharmaceutical contract development and manufacturing organization.
 The company has facilities in St. Louis and Princeton, N.J., both with exemplary quality and regulatory records, and now supports seven of the top 15 pharmaceutical companies, as well as a growing number of emerging and mid-sized biotechs, in bringing new molecules to the clinic.
 Gallus was established in 2010 and has 370 employees.

 Ridgemont Equity Partners is a private equity firm that provides buyout and growth capital to closely-held private companies and new business platforms.
 The firm focuses on investments of $25 million to $100 million in industries including basic industries and services, energy, healthcare, and telecommunications/ media/ technology.
 Since 1993, Ridgemont principals have invested over $3 billion.

 DPx Holdings B.V., headquartered in Durham, N.C., is the privately held parent company of the Patheon, DSM Fine Chemicals and Banner Life Sciences businesses.
 The company is a leading provider of CDMO services, pharmaceutical products and products for other industries.
 DPx Holdings B.V. was founded in 2014 as a result of a deal between JLL Partners and Royal DSM and has more than 8,000 employees at 20 locations across North America, Europe, Latin America and Australia.

-The Goodwin team advising on the transaction was led by partners John LeClaire, Josh Klatzkin and Mark Kirshenbaum, and senior associate Chris Dwyer.
-Additional support was provided by counsel Todd Hahn and Kirby Lewis, and associates Naina Bhadra and Julia Boyd.
+The Goodwin team advising on the transaction was led by partners John LeClaire, Josh Klatzkin and senior associate Chris Dwyer.
+Additional support was provided by counsel Todd Hahn and Kirby Lewis, and associate Naina Bhadra.